Folk arts of Karnataka

 Karnataka has a variety of traditional arts, including folk dance and puppetry.

 Mysore region

-Kunitha: a ritual dance
+Kunitha

 The ritual dances of Karnataka are known as Kunitha.
 One such dance is the Dollu Kunitha, a popular dance form accompanied by singing and the beats of decorated drums.
 This dance is primarily performed by men from the Kuruba Gowda caste.
 The Dollu Kunitha is characterized by vigorous drum beats, quick movements and synchronized group formations.

 Bharatnatyam / Bharata Natya

-Bharatanatyam is classical dance of Karnataka too.
+Bharatanatyam is classical dance of Karnataka.
 It is referred to as Bharata Natya in Kannada.
-This Indian classical dance form was mentioned in the Kannada text Manasollasa written by Someshwara lll.
+This Indian classical dance form was mentioned in the Kannada text Manasollasa written by Someshwara III.